 - The story of Princess Nell in Neal Stephenson's The Diamond Age starts out like this, and Nell and the Primer spend the next decade or so expanding the references.

-- The series is full cryptic background references to various events (the tragedy at Summerhall, "The Rains of Castamere," the Blackfyre rebellion, the Ninepenny Kings, the Doom of Valyria, etc).
+- The series is full cryptic background references to various events (the tragedy at Summerhall, the Tower of Joy, "The Rains of Castamere," the Blackfyre rebellion, the Ninepenny Kings, the Doom of Valyria, etc).
 As the series moves on, some of them have been at least partially explained.

 - Alien characters in Animorphs often allude to various other species or situations that have nothing to do with the plot: